 Include exercise and everyday physical activity with a healthy dietary plan.

 Here are some tips to follow:

-Involve children in the selection and preparation of foods and teach them to make healthy choices by helping them select foods based on their nutritional value.
+Involve children in choosing and preparing foods and teach them to make healthy choices by helping them select foods based on their nutritional value.

-Parents are encouraged to limit children’s video, television watching, and computer use to less than 2 hours daily and replace sitting activities with activities that require more movement.
+Parents are encouraged to limit children’s screen time to less than 2 hours daily.
+Instead, encourage activities that require more movement.

-Children and adolescents need at least 60 minutes of moderate to vigorous physical activity on most days for maintenance of good health and fitness.
+Children and adolescents need at least 60 minutes of moderate to vigorous physical activity on most days for good health and fitness.
 This is also for healthy weight during growth.

 To prevent dehydration, encourage children to drink fluid regularly during physical activity and drink several glasses of water or other fluid after the physical activity is completed.